Simplify Data Access Management for Databases and Data Lakes

 Privileged Access Management

 Privileged Access Management (PAM) refers to systems or services that can securely manage user accounts that have elevated permissions to critical systems, databases or resources.
 There are three types of privilege access management needs that most organizations use for on-call access management.
-Standing access, which most companies are trying to reduce because this poses security and compliance risk.
+Standing access, which most companies are trying to reduce because this poses data security and compliance risk.
 Rotating access, as is the case with on-call, which most companies are trying to operationalize and automate because of the overhead.
 And on-demand access, also described as breakglass or P0, which most companies don’t have tooling for handling.
 Cyral operationalizes and automates all three types of access, limits activity based on customer-defined policies, creates audit artifacts, and captures rich activity logs complete with user identity.

 Ephemeral Credentials Manager